MADM-C/Scenario-Modeling-of-Human-Parvovirus-B19/README.md

 ## Tool 3 - Hypothetical Vaccination and Screening Scenario Modeling (HyVSS)

-- The HyVSS tool uses a decision tree model in R to estimate the impact of a hypothetical vaccination and screening in different scenarios on averting B19-related detal deaths and improving B19 transfusions.
+- The HyVSS tool uses a decision tree model in R to estimate the impact of a hypothetical vaccination and screening in different scenarios on averting B19-related fetal deaths and improving B19 transfusions.
 - The HyVSS tool can be found in the "R" folder, select the "05_screen_vax_model_analysis.Rmd" in RStudio and run.
 - The .Rmd will pull in the parameter values from the "01_params_functions.R" file and the functions modeling the decision tree from the "02_screen_vax_model_functions.R" file.
 - The validation functions for the HyVSS tool will be pulled from the "04_screen_vax_validation.R" file.